 The KnotProt 2.0 database (the updated version of the KnotProt database) collects information about entangled proteins, i.e. proteins which form knots, slipknots, and knotoids.
 Such structures are defined in either probabilistic, or deterministic and are shown in Fig. 1 (based on disulfide or ion bonds) way (the first version of the KnotProt analyzed only proteins with probabilistic knots and slipknots).
-The KnotProt 2.0 database classifies all such proteins, represents their entire complexity in the form of a “knotting fingerprint” , and presents many biological and geometrical statistics based on these results.
+The KnotProt 2.0 database classifies all such proteins, represents their entire complexity in the form of a “knotting fingerprint” (motivated by work ), and presents many biological and geometrical statistics based on these results.
 The KnotProt 2.0 is a self-updating database based on protein chains deposited in Protein Data Bank (PDB) and currently contains more than 2000 entangled structures.